mithleshupadhyay/guised-up/docs/TSD.md

 ## Embeddings

-The API calls a Python embedding service:
+The API calls a Python embedding service located at `embedding/`.

 ```text
 POST /v1/embed